fluree/to-do-lists-generator/README.md

 ### **Sample Data**

-After setting your schema it is time to transact some dummy data.
-Similar to how you transacted your schema you will transact some dummy data within the admin UI.
-To grab a copy of the dummy data refer to the code [here](https://github.com/fdmmarshall/to-do-lists-generator/blob/to-do-list/src/data/Seed-data).
+After setting your schema it is time to transact some data.
+Similar to how you transacted your schema you will transact data within the admin UI.
+To grab a copy of the sample data refer to the code [here](https://github.com/fdmmarshall/to-do-lists-generator/blob/to-do-list/src/data/Seed-data).

 <p width="100%" align="center">
  <img src='/src/Images/Seed_data_example.png' alt='example seed data' width='600'>
  </p>

-When the dummy data has been successfully transacted, run the `npm start` command to view the application with populated data in the browser (i.e. by opening [http://localhost:3000](http://localhost:3000)).
+When the sample data has been successfully transacted, run the `npm start` command to view the application with populated data in the browser (i.e. by opening [http://localhost:3000](http://localhost:3000)).
 You should see the following:

 <p width="100%" align="center">
  <img src='/src/Images/TodoList_example.png' alt='to do list in browser' width='600'>